Eurasian lynx reintroduction in Great Britain: Background

-Lynx were extirpated from the island of Great Britain by the Middle Ages, and since the extinction of the grey wolf, the island contains no terrestrial apex predators.
+Lynx are currently extinct in Great Britain, although the date of their extinction is not known with certainty.
+The youngest physical remains of Lynx, from Kinsey Cave in Craven, have been carbon-dated to between 150 CE and 600 CE.
+A literary reference to what are probably lynx in Cumbria, dating to between the seventh and the tenth centuries, occurs in the Welsh poem Dinogad's Smock, suggesting they may not have been extirpated from the island of Great Britain until the Middle Ages.
+A written record indicating the presence of a large cat in southern Scotland in the mid 18th century is noted by scholar Lee Raye, who tentatively argues that it may refer to a late-surviving population of lynx.
+Since the extinction of the grey wolf from Britain in 1680 (see Wolves in Great Britain), the island contains no terrestrial apex predators.

-Since then, deer populations have increased dramatically due to having no natural predators; with excessive deer foraging leading to prevention of forest regeneration, the stripping of tree vegetation, and removing of the shrub layer in forests, which provides a habitat for birds such as nightingales and willow warblers.
+In the post-Apex predator period, red and roe deer populations have increased dramatically due to having no natural predators; with excessive deer foraging leading to prevention of forest regeneration, the stripping of tree vegetation, and removing of the shrub layer in forests, which provides a habitat for birds such as nightingales and willow warblers.
 Reintroducing large predators such as the lynx are seen by rewilding experts as a means of restoring balance in the ecosystem and keeping deer numbers under control.

 Proposals

 England

+The Missing Lynx Project is a partnership between The Lifescape Project, Northumberland Wildlife Trust and The Wildlife Trusts which aims to reintroduce lynx to Northumberland and the bordering areas of Cumbria and southern Scotland if a population is viable and if it has local support.
+Research shows that a population of lynx could thrive in the region and a year-long social consultation has found that a majority (72%) of respondents in the project area favour a local lynx reintroduction.
+The Missing Lynx Project is now working with farmers and other local inhabitants to develop a management plan that can be taken forward before applying for a license to reintroduce any animals.

-Lynx Trust UK are a registered charity campaigning for the reintroduction of lynx to the Kielder Forest in Northumberland.
+A separate organisation, Lynx Trust UK are a registered charity campaigning for the reintroduction of lynx to the Kielder Forest in Northumberland.
 In 2018, a proposal to release six animals was turned down by then-Environment Secretary Michael Gove, due to findings that the proposal did not "meet the necessary standards set out in the IUCN (International Union for Conservation of Nature) guidelines and fails to give confidence that the project could be completed in practical terms or that the outputs would meet the stated aims".
 In 2020 the Trust began preparing a second proposal to be submitted, with three animals proposed.

 The Wild East Project has proposed lynx reintroduction to areas of East Anglia.